 It is very common for a buyer and seller to negotiate a seller credit in lieu of repairs after a buyer does a home inspection.
-Most sellers do not want to bother with doing a small amount of repairs, and some may not have the money until after they go to settlement, so they negotiate a credit and offer to pay some money at settlement for these repairs.
+Most sellers do not want to bother with doing a small amount of repairs.
+And some sellers may not have the money until after they go to settlement.
+So they negotiate a credit and offer to pay some money at settlement for these repairs.
 The problem comes when the Realtors word this incorrectly in the contract and end up causing last minute problems.

 The rule makers expect a house to be 100% complete at the time of closing.
-If there are repairs to be made, they would need to be made prior to settlement.
+If there are repairs to be made they would need to be made prior to settlement.
 Luckily for homebuyers and Realtors, the rule makers do not require a copy of the home inspection!
 So how do you get the seller to pay for repairs that you negotiate to be compensated for?
 You write an addendum that says, “The buyer and seller agree the seller will pay $_____ towards the buyer’s closing costs.”
 That is it.

-An addendum for seller credits cannot mention home inspection, remedy for home inspection, repairs, carpet allowance, etc. ONLY CLOSING COSTS can be paid for by seller credits, but I find many Realtors do not know this, or forget this, and they write into the contract or an addendum that, “the seller agrees to pay $_____ to compensate the buyers for termite damage.”
-Loan denied, or at least put on hold, until the leaky roof is fixed.
+An addendum for seller credits cannot mention home inspection, remedy for home inspection, repairs, carpet allowance, etc. ONLY CLOSING COSTS can be paid for by seller credits, but I find many Realtors do not know this, or forget this.
+And they write into the contract or an addendum that, “the seller agrees to pay $_____ to compensate the buyers for termite damage.”
+Loan denied!
+Or at least put on hold…until the leaky roof is fixed.

 Schedule a call with me if you’ve got questions about negotiations or a specific situation to discuss.